TaddyLab/hockey/README.md

 tool from <a href="http://www.acthomas.ca/comment/">A.C.
 Thomas</a>), and then do a series of analyses using sparse regularized regression.
 Details are provided in the README inside the data, code, and results folders respectively.
-Note that the code linked here is licensed under the GNU Lesser Public License.
+Note that the code linked here is licensed under the <a href="http://www.gnu.org/copyleft/lesser.html">GNU Lesser
+Public License</a>.

 <strong> Teaching </strong>